PSP-Archive/ARK-4/README.md

 - Core system for unsigned code execution on every PSP device based on 6.60 kernel.

-- Inferno driver Version 2 compatible with ISO, CSO, ZSO, JSO, CSOv2 and DAX formats.
+- Inferno 2 Driver compatible with ISO, CSO, ZSO, JSO, CSOv2 and DAX formats.

 - Popcorn controller for custom PS1 games.
 Compatible with PopsLoader V3 and V4i.